utkarsh1109/gametime-hero-assignment/README.md

 ## Running Unit Tests

-Unit tests have been written using Jest to verify the functionality and edge cases of the `RsvpService`.
+I have also written unit tests to verify the functionality and edge cases of the `RsvpService`.
 To run the tests:

 ```bash
 npm test